-We will continue to provide updates as the Congressional investigations proceed and other news and information comes to light.
+We will continue to provide updates as the Congressional investigations proceed and other news and information come to light.

-If you or a loved one has suffered an injury, illness or death after the use of Avandia, call VanDerGinst Law at 1-866-843-7367 or click here for a FREE online case evaluation.
+If you or a loved one has suffered an injury, illness or death after the use of Avandia, call VanDerGinst Law at 1-866-843-7367.
 The initial consultation is free of charge.
 If we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
-In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 So please call right away to ensure that you do not waive your right to possible compensation.